Fowsoft/H-Scripting-Language/README.md

 ![H Logo](https://github.com/Fowsoft/H-Scripting-Language/blob/7960f2ac740c6f48dc44d8fee60fed8a000eb53a/H4096.png)
 # H Scripting Language

-H is an open-source C-like scripting language aimed at unifying Fowsoft products.
+H is an free and open-source C-like scripting language aimed at unifying Fowsoft products.
 It is extremely simple and very easy to implement and integrate.

+H and it's derivatives are licensed under CC-BY-ND 4.0.

 ## Contents